 PayPal Email Scams

-As we’ve briefly discussed, along with PayPal text scams, PayPal email scams remain a problem in 2023.
+As we’ve briefly discussed, along with PayPal text scams, PayPal email scams remain a problem.
 PayPal contacts customers by phone and email, so it’s natural that threat actors will impersonate the company across both platforms for maximal effect.

 PayPal email scams have similar features to the text message versions.
 They almost always contain: